Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 It’s generally not a good idea to use an app if that’s not necessary.
 But if you’re interested in using the app, you can download it via this link.

-By the way, the host file shares the same syntax across platforms.
-Consequently, you can use the same file for Windows and MacOS.
+By the way, the HOSTS file shares the same syntax across platforms.
+Consequently, you can use the same file for Windows and macOS.
 Or you can copy the content of the file between them.

-How to handle the host file on a Mac
+How to handle the HOSTS file on a Mac

-The hosts file is located in the /private/etc/ folder on a Mac, which is generally hidden.
+The HOSTS file is generally hidden in the /private/etc/ folder on a Mac.

 Steps to locate the hosts file on a Mac